Skip to main content

 }

-Below, here are three common patterns used to structure OpenFn projects inside git repositories:
+There are three common patterns used to structure OpenFn projects inside git repositories.
+See them below:

 Standard